status-im/specs/docs/draft/6-payloads.md

 The node uses `clock` value for the message ordering.
 The algorithm used, and the distributed nature of the system produces casual ordering, which might produce counter-intuitive results in some edge cases.
 For example, when a user joins a public chat and sends a message before receiving the exist messages, their message `clock` value might be lower and the message will end up in the past when the historical messages are fetched.

+#### Signature

+The `signature` in a message is only present in  `ONE_TO_ONE` message type.

+It is used to prove that the sender was once a contact with the receiver.
+The reason for its presence is because, when an account is reset and re-imported, Contacts are lost.

+To make sure the message is not ignored, the sender sends this `signature` as proof, so the receiver can know that it once had the sender as a contact.

+If the receiver puts the sender as blocked, teh `signature` is then ignored, as well as the message.

 #### Chats

 Chat is a structure that helps organize messages.
 It's usually desired to display messages only from a single recipient, or a group of recipients at a time and chats help to achieve that.